 For several years, I’ve been putting my uncanny knack for grammar and punctuation, diction and syntax, plus an eclectic mental collection of facts, to good use as a Wielder of the Red Pen of Doom (editor).

 I’m physically disabled, and I currently live with my smugly good-looking twin Paul, who writes military science fiction and refuses to talk about his military service because he can’t.
 Sometimes Paul and I collaborate on stories, and sometimes I just edit whatever he writes.
 It’s worked out rather well so far.

-My list of non-writing-related jobs from the past includes librarian, art model, high school teacher, science lab gofer… Although I have no spouse or offspring to tell you about, I do have eight cats.
-(The preferred term is Insane Cat Gentleman, in case you’re wondering., or just Crazy Cat Guy if you’re being informal.)
+My list of non-writing-related jobs from the past includes librarian, art model, high school teacher, science lab gofer… Although I have no spouse or offspring to tell you about, I do have many cats.
+(The preferred term is Insane Cat Gentleman, in case you’re wondering, or just Crazy Cat Guy if you’re being informal.)
 I spend my time blogging here at North of Andover, reading a lot of science fiction and fantasy, editing, and fending off multiple cats who like my desk better than my twin’s.

 I’m a writer, archaeologist, anthropologist, and geologist.
 I currently live in New Mexico, where all the cool kids hang out, with too many cats.
 (Is there such a thing?)